1. The Panama Pensionado Visa Programme 2018

 2. The Panama Private Income Retiree Visa Programme

-This visa option is ideally suited for retirees who do not receive the requisite pension required to apply for the Panama retirement visa, but have hold a capital lump sum of around $250,000, capable of yielding at least $750 per month when invested with the National Bank of Panama on a 5-year Certificate of Deposit basis.
+This visa option is ideally suited for retirees who do not receive the requisite pension required to apply for the Panama retirement visa, but hold a capital lump sum of around $250,000, capable of yielding at least $750 per month when invested with the National Bank of Panama on a 5-year Certificate of Deposit basis.
 This visa can be renewed every 5 years, provided that the Certificate of Deposit investment is maintained.

 You will also be expected to undergo and pass certain health checks, and be a person of good standing.